JibranKalia/personal-website-v1/content/posts/live-stream-2019-07-21.md

 React Native + Apollo + Graphql

-### 07/21/2019 Streaming Plan
+### Streaming Plan

 - [x] Finish the "Add Time Travel" Section of the React tutorial
+- [x] Finish the "Introduction" portion of Apollo's Tutorial
+- [x] Finish the "Hook up your data sources" portion of Apollo's Tutorial
-- [ ] Finish the "Introduction" portion of Apollo's Tutorial
+- [ ] Finish the "Write your graph's resolvers" portion of Apollo's Tutorial

 ## Links